 How to Reduce Translation Update Costs

-To the untrained eye, localization is often viewed as a one-time expenditure.
+The untrained eye often views localization as a one-time expenditure.
 In fact, it is a long-term commitment to processes, resources, and budgets.
-Since the initial localization endeavor is often the costliest one, we addressed reducing its costs in a previous article, Tech Pub Writers Contribute to Reduce Localization Costs.
-But localization updates can be in the neighborhood of 40% of the initial costs, which is also significant considering their recurring nature.
+The initial localization endeavor is often the costliest one.
+We addressed reducing its costs in a previous article, Tech Pub Writers Contribute to Reduce Localization Costs.
+But localization updates can be in the neighborhood of 40% of the initial costs.
+This is also significant considering their recurring nature.
 Here are ten tips for reducing your localization update budget, year after year.

 - Spend the needed time to update your translation databases consistently and accurately with each product update.
-When changes to the target files take place after the translation database is created, make sure they find their way back to the corresponding translation memories.
-Doing this will accurately maintain them for the next release, eliminating the need to re-apply the same changes after the next leverage from the TM.
+After you create the translation database, if you change the target files, make sure the changes find their way back to the corresponding translation memories.
+Doing this will accurately maintain them for the next release.
+It will also eliminate the need to re-apply the same changes after the next leverage from the TM.

-- Implement a comprehensive translation memory strategy that is consistently adopted by all involved in your localization tasks, up front and for all languages.
+- Implement a comprehensive translation memory strategy and have all involved in your localization tasks consistently adopt it.
+Do that up front and for all languages.
 It may take some work to establish the strategy, and more work to maintain and audit it for consistency.
-But the effort will pay off in the efficiency gained: You’ll be able to confidently reuse the translation data with each product update.
+But the effort will pay off in the efficiency gained.
+You’ll be able to confidently reuse the translation data with each product update.

 - Delegate the management of your translation memories to one vendor or expert to help maintain efficiency and accuracy.
-That vendor or person will establish an audit mechanism to check the work of all translators, editors, proofreaders, and localizers, and ensure that the proper process is followed.
+That vendor or person will establish an audit mechanism to check the work of all translators, editors, proofreaders, and localizers.
+Furthermore, it ensures that the proper process is followed.